naturalis/mycorrhiza/README.md

    e.g. using FigTree, Mesquite, etc.
-2. The input data are a tabular file that must meet the following requirements: line breaks in UNIX format, a single header line that at least enumerates all state symbols as a space-separated list between parenthesis, all subsequent lines start with the taxon name (spelled exactly the same as in the tree, including underscores for spaces), then one or more spaces (can be tabs), then the states, which can either be a single string or space (tab) separated.
+2. The input data are a tabular file that must meet the following requirements: line breaks in UNIX format, a single header line that at least enumerates all state symbols as a space-separated list between parentheses, all subsequent lines start with the taxon name (spelled exactly the same as in the tree, including underscores for spaces), then one or more spaces (can be tabs), then the states, which can either be a single string or space (tab) separated.